jingbojin/Vue-TS-Bootstrap/README.md

 * Once users submitted their answers, they will be redirected to the result page.
-* In the result page, there is a `Try again` button in the end of the page, so that users can take retry the exam.
+* In the result page, there is a `Try again` button in the end of the page, so that users can retry the exam.
 * Therefore, both page can navigate to each other.

 There are 3 types of questions: